Weighted Training for Cross-Task Learning: Experimental Details and Additional Results

-{\bf Analysis of some crucial factors.} As shown in Fig. \ref{fig:analysis}, we analyze two crucial factors that affects the improvement of \NAMEALG{}.
+{\bf Analysis of some crucial factors.} As shown in Fig. \ref{fig:analysis}, we analyze two crucial factors that affect the improvement of \NAMEALG{}.
 First, in general, we find that the improvement of \NAMEALG{} in normalized joint training is larger when the ratio between the training sizes of the source and target dataset is smaller, though the largest improvement may not be achieved at the smallest ratio.
-Note that the improvement vanishes with large ratio mainly because the baseline (normalized joint training) is already good enough with large ratio (see the specific performance in Appx. \ref{sec:appx-exp}).
+Note that the improvement vanishes with a large ratio mainly because the baseline (normalized joint training) is already good enough with a large ratio.
 Second, the improvement from \NAMEALG{} will decrease with the increase of the training size of the target data.
-In a word, \NAMEALG{} is more beneficial when the performance of the base mode is poorer, either with a smaller target data or with a smaller ratio.
-The specific performance for experiments in our analysis on two crucial factors for \NAMEALG{} (see Sec. \ref{sec:experiments}), the ratio between the training sizes of the source and target datasets, and the training size of the target dataset, can be found in Table \ref{table:ratio} and Table \ref{table:target-size} respectively.
+In a word, \NAMEALG{} is more beneficial when the performance of the base model is poorer, either with a smaller target data or with a smaller ratio.
+The specific performance for experiments in our analysis on two crucial factors for \NAMEALG{}, the ratio between the training sizes of the source and target datasets, and the training size of the target dataset, can be found in Table \ref{table:ratio} and Table \ref{table:target-size} respectively.